This vignette is an extended set of examples to highlight

 robust to data gaps up to a point, and estimates time-varying move

-persistence estimates.
+the move persistence estimates.

 Additionally, aniMotum